 Very soon, gin would eclipse rye as the favored liquor for the cocktail and the Gin Rickey was born, a concoction that spawned a myriad of cocktails called “Rickeys”.
 Before long Colonel Joe publicly disavowed that he had invented the gin drink connected with his name.
 In an interview published in the New York Telegraph, he was quoted to say: “The drink named after me was always made by the experts in Shoomaker’s from limes thereafter, and soon became popular.
 Washington during a session of Congress, is filled with people from all parts of the country....Only here in New York was it perverted and made a thing of shame.
 Here they make it with gin, which is a liquor no gentleman could ever bring himself to drink.
 In fact, the gin rickey is about the only kind known in this city and the average barkeeper looks surprised if you ask him for one made with rye whisky.”

-Despite this extensive disclaimer about the Gin Rickey, in 1899 Joe applied for, and was granted, trademark for the name Rickey on both whiskey and, if you believe it, gin.
+Despite this extensive disclaimer about the gin rickey, in 1899 Joe applied for, and was granted, the trademark for the name Rickey on both the whiskey cocktail, and despite his ragings, the gin.
 The trademark included a picture of Rickey and his autograph, as shown here earlier.
 It clearly was the Colonel’s effort to capitalize on the cocktails using his name.
 By this time he also had moved to New York at 24 West Twenty-fifth Street.

 As in the new century arrived, Rickey, now in his 60s, was in increasingly bad health.
 His doctors advised him to stay indoor.
 Ever the gregarious bon vivant, he insisted on a daily walk on Broadway and became a familiar figure in its top hotels.
 According to the New York Times, on April 23, 1903: “...He started for a walk, visited the Hoffman House and was standing at the corner of Broadway and Twenty-fifth Street watching the crowd.
 Suddenly he reeled and clasped one hand to his breast.
 Policeman Riordan ran to his assistance and escorted him home.
 He died soon afterwards.
 It is said he had been despondent recently.”